mindfiredigital/react-canvas-editor/docusaurus/docs/tutorial-basics/customized-tool.md

 # How to customize toolbar

-Tailor the editor's user interface and actions to the needs of your application.
+Customizing the user interface and actions of the editor to align with your application's requirements is essential.

 ## Customize toolbar
-The toolbar allows you to add and remove tools.

-### Default items in toolbar
-- bold
-- italic
-- underline

-### Add/ Remove tool

-**Create any object as given below**
+The toolbar offers the flexibility to add or remove various tools to suit your specific needs.
+By default, all tools in the toolbar options are displayed.

+## Adding or Removing Tools
+To customize the toolbar, you can create an object with the following structure:

 ```javascript
 const toolbarItem = {